 anywhere from 35 feet to 100 feet.
 The canal boats were floated onto a cradle car, which was pulled out of the water, then up or down on iron rails to the next section of canal.
 Those iron rails were supported by heavy stone sleepers, which on several of the planes can still be seen, often with a groove worn into them by the thick cable that raised and lowered the cradle car.

-Brian Morrell, vice president of the Canal Society of New Jersey, is one of the many volunteers who has helped to clear the towpath of brush and identify historic features that remain in order to create a walking path on the Morris Canal Greenway.
+Brian Morrell, former vice president of the Canal Society of New Jersey, is one of the many volunteers who has helped to clear the towpath of brush and identify historic features that remain in order to create a walking path on the Morris Canal Greenway.
 "We have grandiose dreams.
 The ideal would be the whole 102 miles of the canal,'' Morrell says of the Canal Society's efforts.

 However, the initial focus of the society, a 1,300-member organization, has been in the Ledgewood to Saxton Falls area, where large sections of the canal remain intact and where much of it is publicly owned.
 By establishing a public path along the canal route in that area, the canal society hopes to build an advocacy group of people who use the towpath for recreation, and spread the preservation project both eastward and westward.